According to the Russian Philosopher,

 “So-called ‘public opinion’ is based upon conventional falsity and uses lies as a means to impose itself on people.
 Every social fashion is a conventional lie.”

-An initial version of the above text was published at the October 2013 edition of “The Aquarian Theosophist”, with no indication as to the name of its author.
+An initial version of “Berdyaev, on the Social Use of Falsehood” was published at the October 2013 edition of “The Aquarian Theosophist”, with no indication as to the name of the author.
+The article appeared as an independent item in the associated websites in 2015.
+Since 21 July 2023, it is available at the theosophical blog in “The Times of Israel”.

 In September 2016, after a careful analysis of the state of the esoteric movement worldwide, a group of students decided to form the Independent Lodge of Theosophists, whose priorities include the building of a better future in the different dimensions of life.